 During the Alexandrapol era, the primary source of income and skill revolved around creative handiwork.
 In 1839, many families from Karin moved to Alexandrapol, which introduced a new variety of crafts to the people inhabiting the city.
 In the middle of the 19th century, the city had twenty-eight guilds and over 2,600 craftsmen.
 During this time, the number of artistic techniques reached the hundreds.

-The crafts were distributed in city by districts and streets.
-There was located the craft market between Bezbend and Mali Maidans which people called “Cհօrsu”.
+The crafts were distributed within the city by district and displayed on the streets.
+Located between Bezbend and Mali Maidans Streets was a well-known craft market which people called “Cհorsu”.

-The most widespread craftsmen were masons, wallers, carpenters, blacksmiths, coppersmiths, goldsmiths, tinmen, etc. The latter specialities were usually by men.
-Women did needle-work, sewing, and carpet-making.
+The most widespread craftsmen were masons, wallers, carpenters, blacksmiths, coppersmiths, goldsmiths, tinmen, etc. These positions were predominantly held by men, while women focused on needle-work, sewing, and carpet-making.

-Craftsmen, or as peole called them “varpets” enjoyed a great respect and honour among people as they were known for their hard work till late night.
+Craftsmen, or as people called them “varpets” enjoyed a great respect and honor among the people as they were known for their dedication to their work, which continued into late hours of each night.

-The city saved its craft inclination till 1920’s when industry started developing in the city.
-Even though role of the crafts reduced some types of craft are still famous and used in modern Gyumri.
-The bright example of it is mushurba, one of the symbols of Gyumri.
+The city continued its progression in craft making until the 1920’s when industry started developing in the city.
+Even though the significance of their role began to decline, some types of craft are still famous and used in modern-day Gyumri.
+An example of this is the “mushurba”, one of the unique symbols of Gyumri.